Officials: Man shot by police in New Hampshire

-BELMONT, N.H.
-(AP) - Law enforcement officials say a man is dead following an officer-involved shooting in Belmont, New Hampshire.
+BELMONT, Maine (AP) - Law enforcement officials say a man is dead following an officer-involved shooting in Belmont, New Hampshire.

 Officials say the man was shot by police at 11:40 p.m.
 Saturday.
 It’s being investigated by the attorney general’s office and the state police major crimes unit.

-The incident unfolded late Saturday on the South Road in Belmont.
+The incident unfolded on the South Road in Belmont.

 The identity of the man is unknown.
 No further details were released.